South Eastern Economic Development (SEED) Corporation

 Through the Business Assistance Program, SEED provides technical assistance to existing and prospective clients looking for guidance as they start-up or scale their businesses.
 Under this program, SEED offers monthly entrepreneurial workshops, individual financing consultations, and business plan templates.
 In addition, SEED is also able to connect business owners with local mentors, lenders, entrepreneurial education programs, and government officials who can provide further assistance.
 These services are all free.

-SEED has over 200 members and 40 directors, all of whom represent community and business organizations, economic development agencies, local offices, lending institutions, and small businesses.
+SEED has 40 directors and a strong network of members, all of whom represent community and business organizations, economic development agencies, local offices, lending institutions, and small businesses.
 The strength of this network and the flexibility of its lending programs have made SEED a regional staple for small business owners and aspiring entrepreneurs over the last four decades.

 Become a Member

 As a non-profit corporation providing small business assistance and financing in MA and RI, SEED needs to have representation from its client base and area of coverage.
 SEED members serve as a support network.
 The role of a SEED member is to meet at a minimum once a year for elections, to act on by-laws if necessary, and to review the status of the corporation.
 Serving on the membership enables an individual to serve on the Board of Directors.
 There are no membership fees, and new members will be installed at SEED’s Annual Meeting.